papperlapapp/hello-mss310/Readme.md

 SoC.
 The device boots into u-boot, which then boots the real application which uses the eCos operating system.

+Note: the code assumes hardware revision 1.
+With hardware revision 2, Meross uses an MT7682SN SoC, which contains an ARM core instead of a MIPS core.

 The initial scaffold for the code in this repository has been taken from Nicholas FitzRoy-Dale’s [bare-metal hello world][1].
 It is used to determine how to run my own software on the device and only serves as